Free cookie consent management tool by TermsFeed The "and" keyword in Python | Pythontic.com

 Overview:

-- The and operator in Python is a short circuit operator.
-That is the second operator will be evaluated by the and operator only if the first operand evaluated to True.
+The "and" operator in Python is a short circuit operator.
+The second operator will be evaluated by the "and" operator only if the first operand evaluated to True.

 Truth Table for the 'and' operator: